Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 Next, open a terminal within VS Code.

-This terminal will allow you to interact with the remote host.
+You will interact with the remote host using this terminal.
 A terminal can be opened in VS Code through the menu: Terminal > New Terminal.
 Use this terminal in the rest of the lab.

 VS Code may prompt you to install plugins and extensions.
 Ignore/close the notification prompts as this lab doesn't need any plugins and extensions.